 Continue to follow standard medical infection control protocols, including handling and disposal of contaminated waste materials.

-Follow the World Health Organization’s “My five moments for hand hygiene” approach to cleaning their hands:
+Train workers to follow the World Health Organization’s “My 5 moments for hand hygiene” approach to hand cleaning:

 (1) before touching a patient